Alliedium/awesome-devops/22_networks_vlan_opnsense_vms_25-oct-2022/README.md

 * Set vmbr1 as LAN
   - set up LAN (subnet mask)
 * Go to OPNsense to set up the firewall:
-  - Firewall > Rules: close web to LAN (enable the rule LAN to LAN only)
+  - Firewall > Rules > LAN: close web access to LAN (enable the rule LAN to LAN only)
 ---------------------------------------------------------------------------
 #### 3. Create VM for Manjaro > convert to template
 * Create 1st linked clone from the Manjaro template